 A Fascinating Individual

 To call Willis Ray (Willie) Willey unique would be the understatement of the century.
-The mold of this legendary folk hero was broken, buried and probably put in a time capsule, not to be opened for thousands of years.
-After learning about Willey, many words came to mind - all synonyms of fascinating.
-The stories of him have been interesting, enchanting, captivating and thrilling.
-He was definitely one of a kind and had many nicknames, including Wild Willie, Nature Boy, Wild Man and some people even referred to him as Tarzan.
+The mold of this legendary folk hero was broken, buried, and probably put in a time capsule, not to be opened for thousands of years.
+After learning about Willey, many words came to mind—all synonyms of fascinating.
+Stories about him have been interesting, enchanting, captivating, and thrilling.
+He was definitely one of a kind and had many nicknames, including Wild Willie, Nature Boy, Wild Man, and some people even referred to him as Tarzan.

 Willey was born in Iowa in 1884, but this "pale, sickly young man" (according to Nostalgia Magazine) yearned for a life in nature.
 This yearning led him when he was in his early twenties to Washington State, where he was well-known and admired until his death in 1956.